taskcluster/taskcluster-docs/src/manual/design/namespaces.md

    See [administration](/manual/using/administration) for more information.

 * `project-grants:<project>/<grantName>` -
-   Roles on this form is used to grant additional scopes to a project, without creating a role the project admin can modify.
+   Roles on this form is used to grant additional scopes to the administrators of a project, without creating a role the project administrators can modify.

 * `repo:<host>/<path>:branch:<branch>`,
   `repo:<host>/<path>:pull-request` -